-The kitchen is open every weekday lunchtime throughout the year, with the exception of short breaks at Christmas and Easter, with brunch on Saturdays and a traditional roast on Sunday lunchtimes during term.
+The kitchen is open every weekday lunchtime throughout the year, with the exception of short breaks at Christmas and Easter.
+During term we are open for breakfast from 8:30am until 11:30am, and on Saturdays we are open for Brunch from 11am until 2pm.
+On Sundays we offer a traditional roast from 12am until 2pm.

 When the kitchen is open for cafeteria-style meals then food can be purchased to take away.
-However most College members enjoy dining with friends and colleagues.
+You may enjoy dining with friends and colleagues within current regulations.

-The Bar is open every Thursday and Friday evening in term time.
+The Bar is open every Tuesday, Thursday and Friday evening in term time from 7pm until 9:30pm.
 You can also make hot drinks and buy snacks in the Common Room, open 24-hours, whenever you like.